If you’re planning a trip to Florence, I highly recommend visiting the stunning San Marco Monastery.

 But when you walk into the cloister, you’re enveloped in serenity.
 Important Fra Angelico paintings are in the lunette spaces.
 Inside, San Marco is a shrine to the intensely unique paintings of Fra Angelico and his workshop.

-The Life of Fra Angelico
+3. Fra Angelico

 Fra Angelico was born just to the north of Florence in the Mugello region in 1395.
 As a youth, he was trained as a miniaturist, with the intent of becoming a manuscript illuminator.

 The monks woke every morning at 3:00 am for prayer.
 Sometimes they would go weeks without food.
 They lived in rooms called “cells,” which had nothing save a chair, a narrow bed, a prayer desk, and a fresco.

 According to art historian Giorgio Vasari, Fra Angelico prayed before taking up his brushes to paint.
 Whenever he painted Christ in pain, he wept.

 Working in the mid 1400s, Fra Angelico lovingly painted sacred art and realistic down to earth images of humans and human emotions.
 With Giotto and Donatello, Fra Angelico helped transform the art world and usher in the High Renaissance.

 His humanistic pieces, with delicate palettes, led him to be (posthumously) dubbed the “Angelic Painter” or Il Beato (the Blessed).
 Giorgio Vasari described Fra Angelico as a “rare and perfect talent.”

 He began to capture not just a scene, but the expressive feelings of the scene’s characters.
 That allowed viewers to interact with and relate to the art.

 Fra Angelico adopted the rules of perspective that Brunelleschi and Masaccio had innovated only shortly before.
 He grouped figures in ways that added depth and individuality.

 Fra Angelico’s figures transmit their inner feelings; you can feel their existential weight.
 Their hands touch delicately, instilling events with great significance.

 The main areas of San Marco Monastery to see are:

-✔ Cloister of St. Antoninus
+- Cloister of St. Antoninus

-✔ Chapter House
+- Chapter House

-✔ La Piagnone
+- La Piagnone

 - Small Refectory

 - Room of Beato Angelico

 - Fra Angelico’s Annunciation

 - Monks Dormitory Cells

 - Michelozzo Library

 The walls are plain, but decorated with Fra Angelico frescos in the lunettes of the loggia.
 The cloister also has an appealing garden.

 Opposite the entrance is a vignette of St. Dominic worshipping a humanized Christ on a crucifix.
 One of the most celebrated lunette images is of St. Thomas Aquinas, considered a Fra Angelico masterpiece.
 You’ll recognize him by his black cape, a gold star, and rather husky size.